-Here’s a something we’ve frequently heard: “Does insurance agency blogging matter anymore?
+Here’s something we frequently hear from independent insurance agents: “Does insurance agency blogging matter anymore?
 We post on Facebook instead. ”

 We answered this a few years ago with reasons why insurance agency blogging does indeed matter, even in this age of pervasive social media channels.
 We’re updating those reasons today because we think agency blogging is a great marketing tool to bolster your business and your brand.

 Second, your blog content can be your cornerstone content that you can and should deploy to your social media accounts.
-You can even set up your blog with widgets making it easy to share posts on Facebook, Twitter, LinkedIn.
-You can also use blog post excerpts in emails or newsletters, with links that will bring people back to your website.
-You can re-link and re-purpose the content you create for years!
+You can even set up your blog with widgets that make it easy to share posts on Facebook, Twitter, LinkedIn and other platforms.
+You can also use blog post excerpts in e-mails or newsletters, with links that will direct people back to your website.
+You can re-link and repurpose the content you create for years.

 - Your agency’s Q&A. What are the questions you answer for clients over and over again?
-Why not make a post about those issues so that the next time you’re asked, you can reply, but also follow up by sending a copy of your post.
+Create a post about those issues so that the next time you’re asked, you can reply, but also follow up by sending a copy of your post.

 - What’s happening in your town?
 How better to demonstrate the local difference that a local agent brings to customers than to focus on local events?
 Show you’re involved in the community by promoting community services and events.
 “8 fantastic things we bought this week at Shrewsbury’s Farmer’s Market.”
 “Best places for hayrides in Connecticut.”
 “Why you should support the Lowell Arts Center fundraiser.”